 Seatbelts: Please note that seatbelts are not compulsory by law in Southeast Asia and therefore the local people largely choose not to wear them.
-For this reason, some vehicles may not be fitted with seatbelts or they may be hidden underneath protective seat covers.
-It is recommended seatbelts are used where available and customers must remain seated at all times while the vehicle is moving.
+For this reason, some vehicles may not be fitted with seatbelts or they may be To book call 1300 727 998 or visit your local travel agent Visit wendywutours.com.au hidden underneath protective seat covers.
+It is recommended that seatbelts are utilised where available and that customers remain seated at all times while the vehicle is moving.
 If you have any concerns, please notify your National Escort/Local Guides.